 The Delmore “Buddy” Daye Learning Institute (DBDLI) is an Africentric institute that creates educational change and opportunities for learners and communities of African ancestry to empower them to reach their full potential.
 Based in Halifax, the institute spotlights on improving the educational prospects and outcomes for African Nova Scotians.
 Its multiple areas of focus – from research to community engagement, student outreach to curriculum development – come together to build relationships, strengthen community understanding, and give African Nova Scotians a voice.

-Sylvia Parris-Drummond, named a 2020 RBC Canadian Women Entrepreneur Awards Social Change Finalist, joined DBDLI as CEO in 2015.
+Sylvia Parris-Drummond, named winner of the 2020 RBC Canadian Women Entrepreneur Awards Social Change Award, joined DBDLI as CEO in 2015.
 Trained as a teacher, she conducted various educational research projects throughout her studies and had the chance to take part in policy and curriculum training.
 She originally came to Halifax to apply her training in the Nova Scotia Department of Education.
 The CEO position, when presented to her, felt like the perfect fit, given her deep passion for the community.
 A passion that shows up in direct interaction with the community, and in her work to create systemic change in the community.

 Plus, she loves a challenge.
 Speaking about anti-Black racism, she says “The reason we find ourselves in the same cycles is that systems haven’t achieved the policy integration they need to.
 I took this role, which provided a space to work with my community, to try to help our community see what it looks like when we’re walking and doing in an Africentric way.
 To demonstrate how we engage and how we lead.
 The challenges and the opportunities energize me.”